CUGopython/project/README.md

 ```
 First Part--Image crawler project
-1.Run 'Download_images_whole.ipynb' to get all images by crawler.
+1.Run 'Download_images_whole.ipynb', you will have have a file img which contains all the images
 2.Download Foto-Mosaik-Edda from website and install it.
 3.Open Foto-Mosaik-Edda and follow the instructions,use all the images which download from websites
 as input, and you will get a picture of Butler Library.